 You finished work three hours ago, so why are you still anxiously checking email on your phone?
-And is it really necessary to hit refresh on Twitter every two minutes when you're supposed to be winding down?
+And is it essential to hit refresh on Twitter every two minutes when you're supposed to be winding down?

 Accept your limits

 No matter how much work you have, there are never enough hours in a day to achieve everything.
 There will always be something else that needs to be tackled.
 Accept that you will have to down tools and go home.
-That the world won't end.
+And that the world won't end.
 That clients will still be around.
 You're not a superhero.
-Just do your best, every day.
+Just do your best every day.

 Write a daily exit list